 Here are some unique wild destinations for the forthcoming year, designed to keep the family welfare in mind.

-10 Family Safari Destinations in Africa
+10 Family Places for a Safari in Africa

 Being malaria-free, there is no other country best suited for children of all ages than South Africa.
-Additionally, self-drive is permitted in most parks and they have excellent infrastructure which provides a solid ground for choosing this destination for your family safari holidays in Africa.
+Additionally, self-drive is permitted in most parks, and they have excellent infrastructure, which provides a solid ground for choosing this destination for your family safari holidays in Africa.
 The premier attraction of the country – Kruger National Park, apart from being home to the Big Five, has a wide range of stay options, like family suites, where guests can stay together and where kid-friendly activities, like animal tracking, etc are conducted on a regular basis.

 If your kids are a bit older, above 8 years, then simply head to Kenya with your eyes shut.
 Exceptional wildlife experiences (like The Great Migration), rich cultural traditions and supreme beach spots means you can hit the surf and rejuvenate, as soon as you are through with the exciting, but strenuous, game drives.
-Activities include identifying bird calls and animal tracks, fishing, interaction with local Maasai, and discovering new cultures.
-The kids will have a ball at the Sheldrick Elephant Orphanage and interaction with giraffes at the Langata Giraffe Sanctuary in Nairobi.
+Activities include identifying bird calls and animal tracks, fishing, interacting with local Maasai, and discovering new cultures.
+The kids will have a ball at the Sheldrick Elephant Orphanage and interact with giraffes at the Langata Giraffe Sanctuary in Nairobi.